 All walkers are welcomed back to the Kilcrohane Community Centre for tea, coffee, soft drinks, soups and sandwiches which will be kindly supplied by local sponsor The Gourmet Grill.

-Following on from Christian Aid Week, our focus story is from Bangladesh where climate change is having a severe impact on the issue of flooding.
+Following on from Christian Aid Week, our focus story is from Bangladesh where climate change creates flooding which is having a severe impact on families living on low lying islands in the country.
 Through donations from Christian Aid supporters, our partner GUK has been providing communities effected with island rescue packs.

 The fundraising target for this year's Sheep's Head Hike is €8,000 - the equivalent cost of 25 island rescue packs for 25 families in Bangladesh.